 Krishi Vigyan Kendra (Farm Science Centre) in India is a unique system of technology transfer.
-Started its service on 21st March 1974 at Puducherry, the first KVK in India ... |
+Started its service on 21st March 1974 at Puducherry, the first KVK in India, grown to 731 KVKs in 2023.
+As the frontline extension system, KVKs have their footprint in every successful technology developed by institutions and adopted by farmers.... |

 Indian Council of Agricultural Research (ICAR), Government of India mandated the establishment of Krishi Vigyan Kendras as grassroots level Farm Science Centres to provide various types of farm support activities like technology dissemination to farmers, training, awareness to achieve the set of objectives.
 KVK have made dent and has become part of decentralized planning and implementation instrument to achieve desired level of growth in agriculture and allied sector in the district.